 Students who wish to apply to the Dietetic Internship Program must have a GPA of at least 3.0 in their DPD courses or overall.
 If accepted into the Dietetic Internship Program at Lehman College, prospective interns are required to take four corequisite graduate courses during the Dietetic Internship, unless they have previously taken equivalent graduate courses.
 Each intern is required to take at least two of these courses at Lehman College.
 DFN 651 must be taken at Lehman College.
 Interns must gain a B or better in each course.
-The courses are as follows:
+The co-requisite courses and Seminar follow the Graduate Academic Calendar for the Fall and Spring.

 - DFN 651: Clinical Nutrition.
 45 hours, 3 credits.
 The assessment and management of nutritional problems encountered in patients in acute and chronic care settings are discussed using the nutrition care process.
 Includes an exploration of the scientific basis for current techniques and approaches in clinical nutrition based on medical nutrition therapy.